kirakage88/neuron-dotze/README.md

 - High Accuracy Pretrained Models (see notes)
 - Introductory PowerPoint Presentation
 - Data Visualization of Input and Output in Trainable Section

-## Installation
-To install Neuron, follow these steps:
-1. Install the app with the installer.
-2. Right-click the directory of the app and then click 'Remove Access'.
-3. Click Remove Access option.
-4. Click Stop Sharing.

 ## Usage
 After installing the application, you can use Neuron by following these steps: